 - You need ongoing treatment

-Can I file a claim if I had a prior injury?
+Can I recover compensation if I had a pre-existing injury before the crash?